tqphan/EyeBind/README.md

 ####Download:

 * This project is on [GitHub](https://github.com/tqphan/EyeBind), so let me know if I've mess up somewhere.
-* If you prefer not to build EyeBind yourself, the executable can be found [here](https://www.dropbox.com/s/ck49jsdmwl8jhh3/EyeBind.zip?dl=1).
+* If you prefer not to build EyeBind yourself, the executable of the latest build can be found [here](https://github.com/tqphan/EyeBind/releases).

 ####Contact:

-If you find EyeBind to be useful, send me an [e-mail](quoc@hush.ai) (quoc@hush.ai) so I know my time wasn't wasted.
+If you find EyeBind to be useful, send me an [e-mail](quoc@hush.ai) so I know my time wasn't wasted.
 Feedbacks and features requests are also welcomed.
 I coded EyeBind primarily for myself, but that isn't entirely true since many of the features in EyeBind would have been hard-coded if it was created purely out of self-interest.
 The other reason why EyeBind exists is because I find proprietary solutions, especially ones marketed towards disabled users, to be over priced.
 Hopefully, this will help disabled gamers who can't afford them.

 ## Props to other open source projects used in EyeBind:

 * [Windows Input Simulator](https://inputsimulator.codeplex.com/) for simulation of keyboard/mouse inputs.
 * [freesfx](http://www.freesfx.co.uk) for sound effects.
-* [globalmousekeyhook](https://github.com/gmamaladze/globalmousekeyhook) for global hot keys detections (in a future update).
+* [globalmousekeyhook](https://github.com/gmamaladze/globalmousekeyhook) for global hotkeys detections.